Universal health care by country: Indonesia

 Indonesia is currently building a universal healthcare system with its Jaminan Kesehatan Nasional (JKN) scheme, managed by BPJS Kesehatan, which covers a range of treatments from public providers as well as private providers that opt to participate.
 The scheme is funded by premiums from the employed.
 The formally employed pay a premium worth 5% of their salary, with 1% paid by the employee and 4% paid by the employer, while informal workers and the self-employed must pay a fixed monthly premium.
-As of April 2018, 75% of the population was covered by JKN.
+As of 2024, 98% of Indonesian population has been covered, though contribution arrears is a recurring problem.

 While the country has a number of government-owned hospitals, about 63% are privately owned.
 Indonesia also operates a three-tier community health system.
 The Ministry of Health oversees a network of Puskesmas, or community health centers, followed by health sub-centers and village-level integrated posts.

 Israel

 Israel has a system of universal healthcare as set out by the 1995 National Health Insurance Law.
 The state is responsible for providing health services to all residents of the country, who can register with one of the four national health service funds.
 To be eligible, a citizen must pay a health insurance tax.
 Coverage includes medical diagnosis and treatment, preventive medicine, hospitalization (general, maternity, psychiatric and chronic), surgery and transplants, preventive dental care for children, first aid and transportation to a hospital or clinic, medical services at the workplace, treatment for drug abuse and alcoholism, medical equipment and appliances, obstetrics and fertility treatment, medication, treatment of chronic diseases and paramedical services such as physiotherapy and occupational therapy.

 In Israel, the National Health Insurance Law is the legal framework that enables and facilitates basic, compulsory universal health care.
 Promoted by health minister Haim Ramon in the early 1990s, the Knesset put the law into effect on January 1, 1995—basing it on recommendations from a National Committee of Inquiry headed by Shoshana Netanyahu, which examined restructuring the health care system in Israel in the late 1980s.
 Prior to the law's passage, over 90% of the population was already covered by voluntarily belonging to one of four nationwide, not-for-profit sickness funds.
 These operated some of their own medical facilities, funded in part by employers and the government, and in part by the insured via levies that varied according to income.
 However, there were three problems associated with this arrangement.
 First, membership in the largest fund, Clalit, required one to belong to the Histadrut labor organization, even if a person did not want to (or could not) have such an affiliation, and other funds restricted entry to new members based on age, pre-existing conditions, or other factors.
 Second, different funds provided different levels of benefit coverage or services to their members.
 Lastly, some of the population, albeit a small percentage, had no health insurance.